MicrosoftDocs/cloud-adoption-framework/docs/strategy/responsible-ai.md

 # Responsible AI

-Microsoft is committed to the advancement of AI, driven by ethical principles that put people first.
+Driven by ethical principles that put people first, Microsoft is committed to advancing AI.
 We want to partner with you to support this endeavor.

 ## Responsible AI principles